Outdoor Photography II

 Travel During Workshop

 You are responsible for your own transportation during the workshop.
 For transportation to and from field shoots, we suggest that you carpool to get to know fellow students.
-Your welcome letter will include questions about how you prefer to travel during the workshop.
-Be sure to send back your information on time.
-Your final letter will include a list of people who plan on driving and are interested in carpooling.

 You are responsible for your own meals during the workshop.
 The instructor will allow plenty of breaks in the schedule.